braaannigan/mpl_animation/README.md

 # mpl_animation
-A module to create animations in matplotlib using an intuitive declarative syntax.
-Contributions welcome!
+A module to create line, color and scatter animations in matplotlib using an intuitive declarative syntax.
+Contributions/suggestions are welcome!

-See this for an example of what you can create
+This is an example of what you can create with a few lines of code.

 ![](https://github.com/braaannigan/mpl_animation/blob/master/scatter.gif)